 Design of Africaâ€™s largest solar plant in Garissa gets ready

+Two Chinese companies have been selected to carry out the construction of one of the largest grid-connected solar power plant in the country.
 Solar power product manufacturer JinkoSolar Holding announced that it had signed a cooperative agreement with China Jiangxi Corporation for International Economic and Technical Cooperation (CJIC) to provide technical support for THE new solar power project.